 The Month’s Names

 Named for the Roman god Janus, protector of gates and doorways.
 Janus is depicted with two faces, one looking into the past, the other into the future.
-January was meant to be a time when the military campaigns ceased and there time for peace and reflection.
+In ancient Roman times, the gates of the temple of Janus were open in times of war and closed in times of peace.

 From the Latin word februa, “to cleanse.”
 The Roman calendar month of Februarius was named for Februalia, a festival of purification and atonement that took place during this period.

 Named for the Roman god of war, Mars.
 This was the time of year to resume military campaigns that had been interrupted by winter.
 March was also a time of many festivals, presumably in preparation for the campaigning season.

 From the Latin word aperio, “to open (bud),” because plants begin to grow in this month.
 In essence, this month was viewed as spring’s renewal.